-I agree with David Brothwick when he writes: “Walking negotiates the intersections between the human self, place and space, offering a cross-disciplinary collaborative method of research which can be utilised in areas such as ecocriticism, landscape architecture, literature, cultural geography and history, ecology and new materialism as well as materiality.
-I contemplated the ideas of materiality and the Rhizome thinking (Gilles Deleuze and Felix Guattari’s theoretical concept of the Rhizome, 1983) which I believe helped me to understand ontology, connectivity and experiences.
-A rhizome taken from botany with a root system which grows horizontally across, alongside and as part of other matter — this helped me to understand multiplicity of any becoming (things, plants, animals, humans).
-I see it as an ontology of all things – materiality was mostly seen by emphasising humanness over thingness, but when we look at materiality of things we see these connections, or networks, or assemblages presenting in how we talk and think about the art making process.
+Walking took me to meet places between the self and place.
+I could research areas such as landscape architecture, literature, cultural geography and history, ecology and new materialism as well as materiality.
+I contemplated the ideas of materiality and the Rhizome thinking (Gilles Deleuze and Felix Guattari’s theoretical concept of the Rhizome, 1983) which I believe helped me to understand ontology, connectivity, and experiences.
+A rhizome is taken from botany with a root system that grows horizontally across, alongside, and as part of other matter — this helped me to understand the multiplicity of any becoming (things, plants, animals, humans).
+I see it as an ontology of all things – materiality was mostly seen by emphasizing humanness over thingness, but when we look at the materiality of things we see these connections, or networks, or assemblages presenting in how we talk and think about the art-making process.

 In a written conversation with a fellow student on the writing of Barthes when we considered art as a social practice being temporal, that it ‘happens’ in a space of shared experience in order to gain understanding and knowledge.
 We considered that there are no authors-only participants in an aesthetic relationship and that understanding can be something without verbal interpretation – a felt sense.
 (Learning blog during September 2020)

 I made online connections with walking groups and valuable learning came recently from looking at The Walking Lab.
 According to their viewpoint on Critical place Research it moves beyond static understandings of place: they see it mostly concerned with how place is entwined with the social, material, cultural, and political dimensions of diverse human bodies, experiences, and communities.
-So place is understood as intimately tied to issues of race, gender, capitalism, history and colonisation.
-I feel that these insights has been opened up to me through the work I produced during the course.
-Walking has brought me closer to looking at place as a relation between human and nonhuman.
-It has also confronted me to be accountable and honest in my work with regards to Indigenous knowledges and powers of sovereignty when it comes to use/access and ownership of land: such as to consider geo-social formations of the other, to find and react to affective subjectivities, and emphasize movement as a way of knowing.
-I see possibilities to look at walking as art to be accountable to ethics and politics of critical walking methodologies.
-I would like to think that this research was a look into contemporary walking as a combination of bodily movement with other creative practices that can or might include, photography, drawing, technology of GPS enabled mapping, use of senses, performance as well as conceptual art practices.
+So place is understood as intimately tied to issues of race, gender, capitalism, history, and colonization.
+I feel that these insights have been opened up to me through the work I produced during the course.
+Walking has brought me closer to looking at place as a relationship between humans and nonhuman.
+It has also confronted me to be accountable and honest in my work with regards to Indigenous knowledge and powers of sovereignty when it comes to use/access and ownership of land: such as to consider geo-social formations of the other, to find and react to affective subjectivities, and emphasize movement as a way of knowing.
+I see possibilities to look at walking as art to be accountable to the ethics and politics of critical walking methodologies.
+I would like to think that this research was a look into contemporary walking as a combination of bodily movement with other creative practices that can or might include, photography, drawing, the technology of GPS enabled mapping, use of senses, performance as well as conceptual art practices.
 I have but barely touched certain parts of the possibilities.

 Comments on documenting walking after the workshop with WAC on a walking project called Walking as question,which happened in Prespa, Greece (April 2021)

-When the discussion opened up Geert Vermeire a walking artist/poet/academic who also studied music, but who do not consider documenting his work, explained his view on walking, which he sees like music, being a medium to experience the moment of walking, of doing it.
+When the discussion opened up Geert Vermeire a walking artist/poet/academic who also studied music, but who does not consider documenting his work, explained his view on walking, which he sees as music, being a medium to experience the moment of walking, of doing it.
 It was compared by another participant to Plato’s cave -the walking is a unique experience, and documentation is like watching shadows on the wall.
-Geert sees the difference of being in reality itself – something which he believe cannot be represented.
-(Vermeire manages the Milena principle, an interdisciplinary art platform centred around ecology and science.
-His practice is specifically interested in walking as a creative instrument, unfolding around human connections, text and space, resulting in works of arts, site-specific interventions, locative media, and creative walks engaging with both the landscape and those walking through it. www.themilena.com).
+Geert sees the difference of being in reality itself – something which he believes cannot be represented.
+(Vermeire manages the Milena principle, an interdisciplinary art platform centered around ecology and science.
+His practice is specifically interested in walking as a creative instrument, unfolding around human connections, text, and space, resulting in works of arts, site-specific interventions, locative media, and creative walks engaging with both the landscape and those walking through it. www.themilena.com).
 Hamish Fulton’s work was discussed after I posed a question with regards to experience to Geert Vermeire who do not document his work.
 It is a work of art, walks is the last action that is free of all materialism and gives us moments and feelings of being free.
 Jeremy Hastings who use photography and stories to document his walks and journeys shared the ideas of Vermeire.
-On his website I read that he is “coming from a deep sense and understanding of ecology as well as environmental activism, he has worked in creative arts for over forty years interpreting and questioning place, ownership and landscapes.”
+On his website I read that he is “coming from a deep sense and understanding of ecology as well as environmental activism, he has worked in creative arts for over forty years interpreting and questioning place, ownership, and landscapes.”

 We were thinking about documentation as a form of translation – as becoming works of art.
 Jeremy Hastings felt strong about this -seeing it as a continuing process of translation.
-Other views around documenting is that is is only fragments of being there, doing it and recording it – it is a process which contains decisions you make.
+Other views around documenting are that it is only fragments of being there, doing it, and recording it – it is a process that contains decisions you make.
 Walking with participants is also different -now you have a collective memory.
 It was also asked if the body can be a documenting medium and how one can use GPS to record this.

-A practical discussion was initiated by artist participant, Laura Reeder (see image of a work by her below) who sees her work as etching space with maps and mazes, chalk drawing and scratching through the surface -like with your feet, a rake, a stick.
-Afterwards I read the following on her website: “When nature and daily life align, it is possible to walk + draw + connect before the tide refreshes our time together.”
+A practical discussion was initiated by artist participant, Laura Reeder (see an image of a work by her below) who sees her work as etching space with maps and mazes, chalk drawing, and scratching through the surface -like with your feet, a rake, a stick.
+Afterward, I read the following on her website: “When nature and daily life align, it is possible to walk + draw + connect before the tide refreshes our time together.”
 I like how she describes herself as a cultivator.